 Whenever you see the G Suite icon in these instructions, you’ll complete that step in the G Suite Setup Wizard.

-- On the IPOWER site, at the top of the page, enter the account username and password that you created when you purchased your domain from IPOWER, and click Log In.
+- Enter the account username or domain and password that you created when you purchased your domain from IPOWER, and click Log In.

 - In the G Suite Setup Wizard, check the I have successfully logged in box.